feathers-nuxt/docs/src/guide/README.md

 ---
 title: Quick Start
 ---

+## Introdution

+**f3** is a set of utilities for integrating feathers and nuxt.
+It aims to enable fast prototyping of production ready full stack applications without foregoing developer happiness.

+It avails the tools required for all tasks involved in the lifecycle of the applications including project initialization, development, deployment and scaling of enterprise grade applications.

+The template used for project initialization provides the necessary boilerplate code required for integrating [feathers](https://feathersjs.com/) with [nuxt](https://nuxtjs.org/).
+It also provides a few other utilities that make developing fullstack applications easier; including [universal authentication](https://github.com/feathersjs/authentication), [universal authorization](https://github.com/stalniy/casl), [end-to-end logging](https://github.com/guigrpa/storyboard).
+The template defines npm script for invoking tasks

+> When using an SQL database, f3 will include npm scripts for running migrations and seeding database.

 ## Installation

-Ensure you have [sao](https://sao.js.org/) installed globally. `yarn` is preferred to `npm`, although you may use the later if you so wish.
+Ensure you have [sao](https://sao.js.org/) installed globally. yarn is preferred to npm, although you may use the later if you so wish.
 ```bash
 sao feathers-nuxt/template-app awesome-app --update
 ```
 You will be prompted to answer a couple of questions to determine how the template should be customized to your needs.
-Sao will then clone the template in this repository and put the customized template inside `awesome-app` directory.
+Sao will then clone the template in this repository and put the customized template inside awesome-app directory.

-You may also use `f3` cli instead of `sao` if you install it globally.
-At the moment the `f3` isn't published to `npm` so you'd install from [github](https://github.com/feathers-nuxt/cli)
+You may also use f3 cli instead of sao if you install it globally.
+At the moment the f3 isn't published to npm so you'd install from [github](https://github.com/feathers-nuxt/cli)
 ```bash
 yarn global add github:feathers-nuxt/cli
 # npm i -g github:feathers-nuxt/cli